Valentine’s Day And February’s Chocolate Holidays: Free Recipes And Gift Ideas

 Make Mine Chocolate (Feb.
 15-April 16)

 You might be wondering what a chocolate Easter bunny is doing in the midst of February chocolate holidays.
 On Feb.
 15, the day after Valentine’s Day, the campaign for Make Mine Chocolate begins.
 This campaign seeks to create awareness regarding the harm in adopting or buying rabbits at Easter time.
-Bunnies do not make easy, starter pets and when they are purchased for children they are often later abandoned at shelters.
-February is Adopt a Rescued Rabbit Month and there is a lot that goes into deciding whether or not a pet rabbit is the right addition to your household.
+Bunnies do not make easy, starter pets and when they are purchased for children, they are often later abandoned at shelters.
+February is Adopt a Rescued Rabbit Month, and there is a lot that goes into deciding whether or not a pet rabbit is the right addition to your household.
 Instead of buying rabbits at Easter, opt for buying or making chocolate bunnies instead.
-Check out the videos, tutorials and recipes above.
+Check out the videos, tutorials, and recipes above.
 The following cookbook has many recipes you can make throughout the holidays including how to make a Cadbury Creme egg

-- Tasty Bytes Cookbook: Cadbury Creme Egg, After Dinner Mints and Better than Reese’s Peanut Butter Cups are just a few of the holiday-themed candy recipes in this 43 page, free candy cookbook.
+- Tasty Bytes Cookbook: Cadbury Creme Egg, After Dinner Mints and Better than Reese’s Peanut Butter Cups, are just a few of the holiday-themed candy recipes in this 43 page, free candy cookbook.

 National Chocolate Mint Day (Feb.
 19)